threefoldtecharchive/info_manual3/wiki/faq/faq_temp2.md

 <li><a href="#faq?id=i-want-to-become-a-threefold-validator-what-are-the-steps">I want to become a Threefold validator.
 What are the steps?</a></li>
 <li><a href="#faq?id=is-there-delegated-staking-for-tft">Is there delegated staking for TFT?</a></li>
 <li><a href="#faq?id=what-are-the-type-of-storage-available-on-tf-grid">What are the type of storage available on TF Grid?</a></li>
-<li><a href="#faq?id=what-is-threefolds-cloud-pricing-are-there-any-discounts-available-for-threefolds-cloud-pricing">What is Threefold's cloud pricing?
-Are there any discounts available for Threefold's cloud pricing?</a></li>
+<li><a href="#faq?id=what-is-threefolds-cloud-pricing--are-there-any-discounts-available-for-threefolds-cloud-pricing">What is Threefold's cloud pricing? / Are there any discounts available for Threefold's cloud pricing?</a></li>
 </ul>
 </li>
 <li><a href="#faq?id=tutorials-and-guides">Tutorials and Guides</a>